Last updated May 24, 2026

 the travelling bond

-Sappho in Sagittarius names the bonding register that travels: friendships that survive years apart, romances that begin abroad, chosen family in three time zones, the long-distance call that lasts six hours.
-The placement works when distance is the medium and the bond articulates itself through letters, returns, and shared expansion, and fails when the wandering eye for the next inspiring person stays louder than the work of staying with this one.
-The interruption point is the second chapter of the bond, the part that follows the first recognition.
-The shadow is bonding-as-itinerary, a list of consequential meetings none of which became a residence.
+Sappho in Sagittarius names the bond that travels.
+Friendships that survive years apart, romances that begin abroad, chosen family in three time zones, the long-distance call that lasts six hours.
+It works when distance is the medium and the bond articulates itself through letters, returns, and shared expansion.
+The shadow is the wandering eye for the next inspiring person staying louder than the work of staying with this one: a list of consequential meetings, none of which became a residence, the placement collecting bonds without quite living inside any.

 Sappho in Capricorn